evanmcclan/HydraFusionWiki/PrivacyPolicy.md

 - All data is retained until the case is deleted

-## Data access and deletion requests
+## Data Access and Deletion Requests

 To request access to personal data stored about you, or to request its deletion, to the extent permitted by GDPR, please send an email to evanmcclan@gmail.com